oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 [2021-02-26T19:04:14.466 UTC][INFO] Successfully patched replicas for cluster 'cluster-1'!
 ```

-### Script to view the status of any WebLogic cluster(s)
+### Script to view the status of any WebLogic cluster

-The `clusterStatus.sh` script can be used to view the domain resource cluster status of any WebLogic cluster.
-This script will print the status of any WebLogic cluster in a particular domain in a namespaces or all clusters in all domains across all different namespaces.
+The `clusterStatus.sh` script can be used to view the status of any WebLogic cluster in the WebLogic domain managed by WKO.
+The status contains information about the minimum, maximum, goal, current, and ready replica count for a WebLogic cluster.
+This script dumps a table containing the status for WebLogic cluster(s) in one or more domains across one or more namespaces.
 See the script `usage` information by using the `-h` option.

-Use the following command to print status of all clusters in all domains across all namespaces.
+Use the following command to view the status of all WebLogic clusters in all domains across all namespaces.
 ```
 $ clusterStatus.sh